venkateshk111/dev-to-posts/posts/04-aws-ec2-asg.md

     - Amazon EC2 Auto Scaling can dynamically increase and decrease capacity as needed.
     - You pay for the EC2 instances you use, you save money by launching instances when they are needed and terminating them when they aren't.

+### Pricing for Amazon EC2 Auto Scaling

+- There are **no additional fees with Amazon EC2 Auto Scaling**.
+- You only pay for the AWS resources (for example, EC2 instances, EBS volumes, and CloudWatch alarms) that you use.

 ## Understanding the Need for Amazon EC2 Auto Scaling